-Description: The ISO-7816 automatic initial character detection feature does not work.
-The direct convention initial character can be detected correctly, but the inverse convention initial character will only be detected if the S2[MSBF] and S2[RXINV] bits are set.
-This defeats the purpose of the initial character detection and automatic configuration of the S2[MSBF], S2[RXINV], and C3[TXINV] bits.
+Description: Transmission of ISO-7816 data frames with single stop bit is supported in T=1 mode.
+Currently e3892: UART: ISO-7816 automatic initial character detect feature not working correctly convention initial character can be detected correctly, but the inverse convention initial character will only be detected if the S2[MSBF] and S2[RXINV] bits are set.
+This defeats the purpose of the initial character detection and automatic configuration of the S2[MSBF],